w33zl3p00tch/audiotools/README.md

 tools for testing and measuring audio equipment

 This is work in progress and any help is welcome.
-# WARNING: If you are not careful with the with the volume you may seroisly damage your equipment!
+# WARNING: If you are not careful with the with the volume you may seriously damage your equipment!